ryantorsparks/neuralnet/README.md

 TODO:
 * implement ensembles for convnets
 * convert the convnet stuff to use flat list matrixes instead of actual nested lists of lists (bit of a huge task though)
+* reduce some of the hard coding (e.g. around filtersizes etc.)

 Source is http://cs231n.github.io/assignments2016/